Managing DNS with Plesk

 How to add or edit a DNS record in Plesk

-Managing DNS definitely sounds like a difficult task, but don’t worry!
+Managing DNS sounds like a difficult task, but don’t worry!
 Once you’re able to get through the highly technical sounding terminology, it’s actually pretty straightforward.
 I often say that DNS is a bit like an onion: There’s many layers to it, and it’s very likely that you’ll cry if you try to get through them all.
 We’ll get you through the trickier layers with this guide 🙂

-We’ll leave the bulk of how DNS works for another time.
 This guide will help you recognize the different types of records, what they’re used for and how to configure your DNS records in Plesk.
 This includes updating, adding, or removing DNS records for your domain in Plesk.

 Important: due to the manner in which the global DNS system works, any changes made to your domain’s DNS records can take up to 48 hours to complete, though often the changes are visible within just a few hours.
 Please be patient!
 You can check the global progress here.